 As defined by an old Forbes article, “IoT is the concept of connecting any device with an on and off switch to the internet (and/or to each other).”

-So basically the Internet of Things, or IoT, implies the billions of physical devices across the world that are now connected to the internet, each of them gathering and sharing data.
+So basically the Internet of Things (IoT) implies the billions of physical devices across the world that are now connected to the internet, each of them gathering and sharing data.

 Examples of such devices include Amazon virtual assistants such as Alexa, temperature regulating devices such as Google Nest, and of course our very own smartphones.
-This also includes appliances such as lighting systems which control our lights and create an ambience atmosphere.
+This also includes appliances such as lighting systems that control our lights and create an ambient atmosphere.

 What makes these IoT devices more convenient for aiding in advertising is the enthusiasm by which they are being embraced by the public.
 For all marketers there exists a capable touchpoint through every IoT connection or interaction.
 Using these touchpoints, marketers are able to advertise their items to customers by approaching them at the perfect time with just the perfect product.

 We're long past the stage where one for all, generic advertisements were the norm.
 In a rapidly developing technology-driven world the consumers need a change and the advertisers need to keep up with it.
 The need for supplying audiences with personalized advertisements has escalated and IoT has massive scope in supporting this approach.
 With the number of IoT devices constantly escalating, businesses can employ these during advertising to garner more customer information and interpret it for sending out intriguing personalized ads to customers on the basis of their preferences.

 The employment of IoT devices and networks is making marketers a pro in ad targeting on personal levels.
 We never realize when we mention a certain product that it’s already popping up in places you might not expect.
 Let's take a look at the Role of IoT in Advertising.